Frequently Asked Questions

 Do I need private healthcare insurance?

-home.
-All non-EEA students will have access to the NHS but any
+non-urgent situations.
+All students will have access to the NHS

-treatment cost will be charged to them at 150% of the NHS cost and
+any treatment cost will be charged at 150% of the NHS cost and

-therefore we always recommend non-EEA students travel with private
+therefore we always recommend that you travel with private

 Will I have to wear a uniform?